pluralsight/guides/pluralsight-developer-community/article.md

 *All of these awesome benefits*

 * Help the world
-    You'll be helping spread useful knowledge through the world
+    -You'll help spread useful knowledge to the world

 * Improve your HackerNews karma
     -You'll get early access to high-quality articles before anyone else to post